PrajeenaBhlon-spec/Python/dataclass/readme.md

 ## How the program works

-* First the program ask name , age , grade and marks for 5 subjects
+* First the program asks to enter name , age , grade and marks for 5 subjects
 * The program creates an object of dataclass named 'student' and the entered data are passed
 * The __init__(self) method initializes the necessary data
 * The object instance is use to call calculate_avg() and passed() method.
 Also ,__str__() method is defined to show student data by printing the instance of dataclass itself